When Is Father’s Day 2024—and Why Do We Celebrate It?

 The Great Depression and World War II, however, helped boost the idea of Father’s Day.
 Struggling retailers pushed the gift-giving holiday during the Depression, and during the war, Father’s Day became a way to honor the many fathers serving overseas.
 By the time President Nixon signed the proclamation making Father’s Day a holiday, it was already a national institution.

-Now that you know the history of Father’s Day, you’re probably wondering how to celebrate with your dad.
+Now that you know the history of Father’s Day (and when Father’s Day is celebrated in 2024), you’re probably wondering how to celebrate with your dad.
 The key is to spend time together and participate in activities that entertain, delight and bring you two closer.
 Some ways to celebrate Father’s Day include:

 • Hosting a dad-centric barbecue, complete with grilling staples like hot dogs and hamburgers.
 Whip up dad’s favorite dessert for a special treat!